Ebonsignori/github-notifications-forwarder/README.md

 # GitHub Notifications Slack Forwarder

-**Note:** If you only want to forward personal notifications to Slack, you can accomplish what this action does via native [scheduled reminders](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/managing-your-scheduled-reminders) in GitHub.
-Use this action if you'd like to forward personal notifications to Webex or have more flexible filtering for Slack.
+**Note:** If you only want to forward personal notifications to Slack, you can accomplish what this tool does via native [scheduled reminders](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/managing-your-scheduled-reminders) in GitHub.
+Use this tool if you'd like to forward personal notifications to Webex or have more flexible filtering for Slack.

-This action is intended to be run from a scheduled GitHub action that checks all notifications since the last scheduled run and forwards them to Webex or Slack.
+This tool can be run as a GitHub Action on a cron-like schedule or run locally on a cron.
+It forwards personal GitHub notifications to supported connector.

+Currently there are only Webex and Slack connectors, though you're welcome to open a PR [to add another](./src/connectors).

 Requires: